frauhottelmann/wyoming-vosk-standalone/README.md

 * docker compose (or another way of starting the container)

 # Usage
-* clone the repo
-* change into the repo: `cd wyoming-vosk-standalone`
-* build the container: `bash build.sh`
 * optional: adapt `docker-compose.yaml` to your use-case
 * run the container: `docker compose up`

-A directory called `dirs` will be created in the current folder.
+A directory called `vosk` will be created in the current folder.
 Inside that folder are the volumes specified in `docker-compose.yaml`

 # Using it in Home Assistant
 * Settings->Integrations->Add Integration: Add the wyoming protocol and add the IP of wherever you are running `Wyoming Vosk Standalone`.
 The port is `10300`.